 Look at their status page to see how it looks like.

-Updown.io offer site monitoring solution and have the option to make status page publicly accessible.
+Updown.io offers a site monitoring solution and has the option to make the status page publicly accessible.

 As you can see above, it has uptime, latency information from multiple locations.
-Updown solution would be a good choice if you just want to show the availability and response time for a URL.
-However, if you need to publish incident details, then you should try other solutions listed in this article.
+Updown solution will be a good choice if you want to show the URL’s availability and response time.
+However, if you need to publish incident details, you should try other solutions listed in this article.

-Status page by AdminLabs got a free plan where you can have ten subscribers, customize to meet company branding, custom domain.
+The status page by AdminLabs got a free plan where you can have ten subscribers and customize to meet company branding and custom domain.

 You can have components status as the following.

 - Degraded performance